 As part of our work to continue running services during this time, we are making some changes to the way your waste is collected.

 Our general advice is to put your bin out the night before your normal collection day and be prepared to leave it out for longer than usual the next day, as collection times in the district will be staggered, to avoid contact between crews.

-Please clean the handles of bins with disinfectant where possible before and after presentation.
+Please clean the handles of bins and lids with disinfectant where possible before and after presentation.
 Residents are also reminded to wash their hands after handling their wheeled bin.